 - Maintaining Polson as a 6-8 school and DHHS as 9-12

-- Complete significant renovations at Polson including: new Air Quality Systems/HVAC, auditorium modernization, and security enhancements
+- Renovations at Polson including: new Air Quality Systems/HVAC, auditorium modernization, and security enhancements

 The plan would result in the closure of both existing K-3 elementary school buildings as well as the Town Campus Learning Center Preschool (TCLC).

 The project was slated to go to referendum in the spring or fall of 2020 but was postponed due to the COVID-19 pandemic.